 While it would theoretically be possible to raise and distribute some funds as an all-volunteer operation, it would be very hard to sustain the organization.
 Passionate volunteers got CERF+ started, but they were ultimately unable to maintain and grow the organization without paid staff.
 At CERF+, our volunteers, a dedicated board, a hardworking and skilled staff, and contributors large and small have together built an organization that is thriving after nearly three decades and has a promising future.

-CERF+’s programs are focused in two areas – providing artists with the resources, information and networks they need to sustain their careers through any kind of setback, and providing a package of emergency relief assistance to professional craft artists when they suffer career-threatening crises.
+CERF+’s programs are focused in two areas – providing artists with the resources, information and networks they need to sustain their careers through any kind of setback, and providing a package of emergency relief assistance to professional artists working in craft disciplines when they suffer career-threatening crises.

 The division of program dollars among our programs varies from year-to-year depending on the demand for emergency relief assistance and our ability to raise foundation, government, and other funding support for our preparedness/mitigation programs, and other related initiatives.